Exoplanets as Sub-GeV Dark Matter Detectors: Overview of Exoplanets

 To study brown dwarfs, we use the analytical model from Ref.~\cite{Auddy_2016}.
 The brown dwarf radius, core density and core temperature can be expressed as a function of mass and electron degeneracy,

 Here, $\mu_e$ is the number of electrons per baryon, $\psi$ the electron degeneracy parameter and $\gamma$ is a higher-order correction factor (see Ref.~\cite{Auddy_2016} for a detailed discussion).
 There is a particular electron degeneracy at which the core temperature reaches its maximum, and drops to smaller values if the degeneracy is further increased.
 Once the brown dwarf passes this point in the cooling process, its core temperature decreases significantly, while its density grows.
 The relatively low core temperatures and high densities make old brown dwarfs efficient accumulators for light DM.
 For our benchmark, the brown dwarf (BD) radius is taken to be $R_{\rm BD} = R_{\rm jup}$, and the mass $M_{\rm BD} = 55 \, M_{\rm jup} = 0.05 M_{\rm\odot}$.
 This results in an average density of $\rho_{BD} = 73 \, \rm g/cm^3$, a core density of $\rho_c = 500 \, \rm g/cm^3$ and a core temperature $T_c = 2 \times 10^5 \, \rm K$.
-Note that in the analytic model, fusion heating is not included.
+Note that the analytical model can give a range of brown dwarf core temperatures, depending on the brown dwarf properties and modeling assumptions.
+Also note that in the analytic model, fusion heating is not included.
 Our calculations are therefore only relevant in the regime where there is no fusion, which is appropriate to obtain lower internal heat backgrounds.